pundit-community/pundit-matchers/README.md

     ArticlePolicy::Scope.new(user, Article.all).resolve
   }

-  context "being a visitor" do
+  context 'being a visitor' do
     let(:user) { nil }

-    context "accessing a published article" do
+    context 'accessing a published article' do
       let(:article) { Article.create(publish: true) }

-      it "includes article in resolved scope" do expect(resolved_scope).to include(article)
+      it 'includes article in resolved scope' do expect(resolved_scope).to include(article)
       end

       it { should permit_action(:show) }
     end

-    context "accessing an unpublished article" do
+    context 'accessing an unpublished article' do
       let(:article) { Article.create(publish: false) }

-      it "excludes article from resolved scope" do expect(resolved_scope).not_to include(article)
+      it 'excludes article from resolved scope' do expect(resolved_scope).not_to include(article)
       end